 I would really welcome any suggestions for improvements in the content or presentation.
 I am also very keen to receive additional information and images as updates to previous posts, and will incorporate these to ensure that each post remains the most accurate account I can offer of the family and houses concerned.
-If you are able to help in this way, please post a comment on the relevant post or contact me throught the Contact Form on the blog.
+If you are able to help in this way, please post a comment on the relevant post or contact me through the Contact Form on the site.
 You can also follow me on Twitter and Facebook.
-I put a message on Twitter and Facebook as each new post is published.
+I put a message on Twitter as each new post is published.

 What's coming next

 - Leigh-Bennett of Thorpe Place (Surrey) [now published]

 - Benson of Lutwyche Hall (Shropshire) [now published]

 - Benthall of Benthall Hall (Shropshire) [in preparation]

 - Cavendish-Bentinck of Welbeck Abbey (Notts) etc., Dukes of Portland

 - Benyon (formerly Benyon-de Beauvoir) of Englefield Hall (Berks)

 - Berens of Kevington (Kent)